If you are a chocolate mint lover, these Grasshopper Cookies are calling your name! They are the perfect treat to enjoy at any time of year.

 For The Frosting and Chocolate Glaze:

-Chocolate Glaze: Melt Chocolate Chips and butter together in a microwave proof bowl.
+Chocolate Glaze: Melt Chocolate Chips and butter together in a microwave proof bowl (or over a double boiler).
 Zap for about 30 seconds, then stir, then microwave in 10 second increments and stir until smooth.

 To assemble the Grasshopper Cookies:

-Pipe on the frosting, smooth over with a knife.
+Pipe on a thick layer of frosting on top of each cookie and smooth over with a knife.